[Recipe 2] PORK PO’BOYS with APPLE SLAW

-Transfer the pork and the marinade to the pre-heated oven and bake for 4–5 hours, basting with the marinade once every hour, until the pork is very tender.
+Add 1 cup of cold water to the home-made BBQ sauce and stir well.
+Pour over the pork piece.
+Cook, covered, for 4–5 hours, basting with the marinade once every hour, until the pork is very tender.
 Test to see whether pork is tender after 4 hours.
 If not, return to the oven for a further 30 minutes and check again.

-Remove pork from oven and allow to rest, covered with foil, for fifteen minutes.
+Remove pork from pot, place on a board and allow to rest, completely covered with foil, for 15 minutes.

 ♦ Reserve ½ cup pan juices for the Pork po’boys with apple slaw.

 Discard remaining pan juices.
 With two forks, pull the meat apart into shreds.